Leaders and DFAC staff thank the troops during Thanksgiving

 |0

-This work, Leaders and DFAC staff thank the troops during Thanksgiving, by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Leaders and DFAC staff thank the troops during Thanksgiving [Image 10 of 10], by Jose Rodriguez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.